-This Policy expresses the Board's commitment to ensure transparency and diversity in making appointments to the Board (and Board Committees) based on principles of non-discrimination; regardless of race, ethnicity, gender, age, disability religion or belief.
+This Policy expresses the Board's commitment to ensure transparency and diversity in making appointments to the Board (and Board Committees) based on principles of non-discrimination; regardless of race, ethnicity, gender, age, disability, religion or belief.
 The Board also upholds the promotion of fair participation and equal opportunity in embracing a spirit of inclusion for all individuals of the right calibre.

-The Board maintains a good record on Board diversity in a wide range of backgrounds represented among the Board members.
-In terms of gender diversity, the Board currently comprises of 40% women representation.
-With regard to ethnicity diversity, the Board currently comprises of 80% Chinese and 20% Indian.
+The Board maintains a good record on Board diversity in a wide range of background and nationalities represented among the Board members.
+A brief description of the background of each Director is presented under the Profile of Directors of this Annual Report.